aantron/promise/README.md

 ## Why?

-Repromise is basically a prototype of the future [Lwt][lwt].
+Repromise is basically an effort to unify the Node API on JS and libuv with the native [Lwt][lwt] ecosystem.
 Among other things, we want to quickly study a new JavaScript-friendly Lwt core and new libuv-based event loop.

 [lwt]: https://github.com/ocsigen/lwt